RichardKelley/dendron/docs/2_tutorial_implicit_seq.md

     If the logic connecting `TimeToThink` with `chat_node` is not clear, you may find it helpful to _enable logging_.
 You can do this for a tree by calling `tree.enable_logging()`.
 By default this will print logging information to the screen, but you can direct that output to file by calling `tree.set_log_filename(file)`.
 You can switch back to printing by calling `tree.set_log_filename(None)` and you can turn logging off by calling `tree.disable_logging()`.

-With all of the above set up, we can create our `thought_seq` object:
+With all the above set up, we can create our `thought_seq` object:

 ```python linenums="1"
 thought_seq = Sequence("thought_seq", [